 The first step to take towards starting a cleaning business is to list the services you can offer.
 Cleaning services is a very large field.
 It covers everything from cleaning houses and gardens to cleaning complex factories and sensitive installations.

-Obviously, you won’t have all skills necessary for highly complicated cleaning works.
+Obviously, you won’t have all skills necessary for highly complicated cleaning work.
 Therefore, I suggest you start with simple cleaning services for offices and homes.